Simulation-Software-Engineering/Lecture-Material/documentation/technical_writing_slides.md

 - **Timeless documentation**: Avoid words such as *"currently"*, *"in the future"*, *"soon"*
 - Use present tense, avoid *"will"*
     - Bad: *Send a query to the service.
 The server will send an acknowledgment.*
+    - Good: *Send a query to the service.
+The server sends an acknowledgment.*

 - **Exclamation points**: Don't use them.
 Rather use notices such as Note or Caution.